return42/sphkerneldoc/linux_src_doc/fs/ubifs/ubifs_h.rst

 space_fixup
     flag indicating that free space in LEBs needs to be cleaned up

+double_hash
+    flag indicating that we can do lookups by hash

+encrypted
+    flag indicating that this file system contains encrypted files

 no_chk_data_crc
     do not check CRCs when reading data nodes (except during